- I am on sabbatical leave May 2022 through August 2023

 current work:

-- new and ongoing archival project about German-Jewish diasporic and Holocaust and apartheid experiences through photographers’ eyes https://writingofmemory.scottdenham.net/
+- ongoing archival project about German-Jewish diasporic and Holocaust and apartheid experiences through photographers’ eyes https://writingofmemory.scottdenham.net/ ; here is a moving selection of letters transcribed and translated from the Milford archive

 - ungrading and liberatory pedagogy (see examples here and here)

-- diversity, decolonization, and the German curriculum (here are the guiding principles)
+- diversity, decolonization, and the German Studies curriculum

 recent work, reading courses and independent projects with students include

-- With my colleague Barbara Mann I co-taught a National Humanities Center webinar Why Teaching Maus Matters Now More Than Ever.
+- With Barbara Mann I co-taught a National Humanities Center webinar Why Teaching Maus Matters Now More Than Ever.

 - 2021-22, beginning German, with my colleague Dr. Emily Frazier-Rath using the OER text Grenzenlos Deutsch